mobilecoinfoundation/mobilecoin/CONTRIBUTING.md

 The easiest part of ensuring the style guide is followed is running the following utilities, which are checked for every PR:

- * `rustfmt`: Reformats the code according to the top-level `rustfmt.toml`.
+ * `rustfmt`: Reformats the code according to the top-level [rustfmt.toml](rustfmt.toml).
 If the repo is "dirty" after this has been run, the PR cannot be merged.
  * `cargo clippy`: An in-depth checking utility that will look for code which the authors (The Rust Foundation) think are not idiomatic rust.
 In practice this is a lot like PEP-8

 ## Rust's Style Guide